 Source: The term word salad or its more formal name schizophasia refers to a form of disorganized and unintelligible speech that is characteristic of some forms of severe mental illness.
 Seemingly random phrases or words are linked together.
 The term word salad is often associated with a psychotic disorder called schizophrenia.

 NPD Meaning: The term narcissistic word salad is essentially a misuse of an important psychological term.
 Instead of referring to an involuntary verbal sign of a severe mental illness, such as schizophrenia, it is being used as a slang term for a type of narcissistic speech that is purposefully confusing.
 Listeners find narcissistic word salad extremely frustrating because the narcissist is using circular reasoning, outright lies, denial, or mischaracterizations of past events to avoid being wrong or having to take responsibility for something.

 8. The Narcissistic Family System: The Golden Child & The Scapegoat

 In families led by a powerful parent with a narcissistic personality disorder, the children in the family are sometimes assigned specific roles and are treated quite differently from each other.
 This is because people with narcissistic personality disorder lack whole object relations and cannot see their children realistically as having a blend of both good and bad traits.
 One child may become the recipient of the narcissistic parent’s all-good projections and is seen as perfect, while one or more of the other children may be seen as all-bad.
-In some families, these roles are reassigned according to whomever is the parent’s favorite that day.
+In some families, these roles are reassigned according to whoever is the parent’s favorite that day.
 This sometimes fosters competition among the children to please the parent and be seen as the good one.